 LTO technology enables a whopping 200G Bytes of capacity per tape and 30M-Bits/sec transfer rate per drive.
 Existing tape formats such as DLT and AIT offer only about half the native storage capacity of LTO.

 ADIC's line of LTO storage products ranges from the small, FastStor Autoloader with a 1.4T Byte capacity and a throughput of 108G-Bits/hour, up to the mammoth, ADIC AML mixed media library (which is roughly the size of an assistant news editor's apartment).
-In the AML, LTO media can
+In the AML, LTO media can be mixed, matched, and swapped with other tape and optical drives meaning that a fully loaded AML library with LTO storage offers up to a record 5,180T Bytes of native storage capacity in a single unit, making it the highest capacity commercial storage system on earth.

 There are some extra features supported by the ADIC product line.
 "We offer a fibre-ready plug-in module for serverless backup on the SAN (storage area network), we can retro fit existing ADIC libraries to run LTO technology and media, and there's an add-on module that allows for mixed media to be used in the same library," said Whitner.